 Who needs to review and track key personnel?

-PIs/DLCs are responsible for reviewing and confirming key personnel on new awards and for tracking effort for key personnel throughout the project period.
+PIs/DLCs are responsible for reviewing key personnel on new awards and for tracking effort for key personnel throughout the project period.
+When reviewing a new award, if there are questions about key personnel listed (or not listed), please contact your OSP Contract Administrator for further review.

 Who do I contact for help?